switchensemble/switchensemble.github.io/_posts/call-for-scores/2026-09-07-call-for-scores.md

 author: "[Switch~ Ensemble]"
 title: 2026 Call-for-Scores
 categories: blog
-image: header-blurry-vipa.jpg
+image: Switch-Louisville-rehearsal_1200px.jpeg
-headerImage: header-blurry-vipa.jpg
+headerImage: Switch-Louisville-rehearsal_1200px.jpeg
 date: 2026-09-07
-manualDate: Fall 2026
+manualDate: Deadline Dec.
+1 2026
 sidebarName: call-for-scores-sidebar.html
 postDescription: "The [Switch~ Ensemble] and Overdrive Festival NYC are happy to announce our 2026 Call-for-Scores.
 One work for 3-7 musicians and technology will be selected for a performance on the 2027 Overdrive Festival in Manhattan at the Graduate Center's Elebash Recital Hall on April 8, 2027."
 ---